heistp/sce-l4s-bakeoff/README.md

   [:exclamation:](#l4s-ce-unfairness) For L4S, TCP Prague's mean throughput is ~7.5x that of Cubic, due to the redefinition of CE and its assumption that the CE mark is coming from an L4S aware AQM.
-We hypothesize that this may be a problem with other existing AQMs, such as PIE or RED, but this will be tested at a later time.
+We hypothesize that this may also be a problem with other existing AQMs, such as PIE or RED, but this will be tested at a later time.

   The potential for unfairness was hinted at in